Why don’t customers take my protection advice?

 “Surely if protection advice is part of what we do, that figure should be heading towards 0%?”

-The report also states that 41% of advisers said they’re having more protection conversations.
+The report also states that 41% of advisers said they were having more protection conversations.
 If twice as many customers are asking about protection, should we be surprised that this figure has increased?!
 AMI reported a similar percentage (42%) of advisers saying they believe that customer outcomes have improved since the introduction of Consumer Duty.
 Is that true?

 In 2023’s report, AMI concluded that 43% of adults in the UK have Life Insurance.
 That’s reduced to 40% in 2024 - which is surely the wrong direction.
 In my opinion, judgement on whether or not we’re witnessing better customer outcomes should be measured by the volume of people who’ve taken our advice.